omec-project/upf/ptf/README.md

 The run script assumes that the TRex daemon server and the UPF instance are already running on their respective machines.
 Please see [here](../docs/INSTALL.md#configuration-dpdk-mode) for instructions to deploy the UPF in DPDK mode.
+Note that the following additional changes are required in the `conf/upf.jsonc` file: `"measure_flow": true`, N3 interface set to `"ifname": "access"` and N6 interface set to `"ifname": "core"`.
 To install TRex onto your server, please refer to the [TRex installation guide](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation)

 ### Steps